increase conversions on your website

 Use Structured Data Markup

 Search engines rely on structured data (Schema Markup) to understand and display key information.
-Without it, your search results may not stand out, leading to lower click-through rates.
+Without it, your listings may not stand out, which means fewer clicks.

-Adding structured data for reviews, FAQs, pricing, and product details helps Google display rich snippets-such as star ratings, event details, or recipe instructions.
-These enhanced search listings attract more clicks, bringing in more potential leads and buyers.
+Adding structured data for reviews, FAQs, pricing, and product details helps Google show rich snippets-star ratings, event details, recipe instructions.
+These richer listings attract more clicks and bring in more potential leads and buyers.

 80